hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-istio-and-spire.md

 ### Step 1: Creating your own cluster

-**1.1**	 Go to Heph HPEHe[Greenlake client page](https://client.greenlake.hpe.com/session/hub/choose).
+**1﻿.1**  Go to [HPE Greenlake ](https://client.greenlake.hpe.com/session/hub/choose)client page.

 **1.2**  Login to your tenant in HPE GreenLake Central  and navigate to HPE GreenLake for Private Cloud Enterprise dashboard.
 Click on Containers to launch into the containers dashboard.

 ![](/img/picture2.png)